|

 Conservation Use was approved by an overwhelming majority of Georgia voters in an effort to encourage agricultural landowners to keep their land in production in exchange for favorable tax treatment.
 This favorable tax treatment is designed to protect these property owners from being pressured by the property tax burden to convert their land from agricultural use to residential or commercial use, hence the name ''conservation use'' assessment.
 In return for the favorable tax treatment the property owner must keep the land undeveloped in a qualifying use for a period of ten years on incur stiff penalties.

-Applications for current use assessment must be filed with the county board of tax assessors on or before the last day for filing ad valorem tax returns in the county (April 1).
-A $10.00 recording fee must accompany all applications.
+Applications for current use assessment must be filed with the county board of Tax Assessors on or before the last day for filing ad valorem tax returns in the county (April 1).
+A $12.00 recording fee must accompany all applications.

 QUALIFICATIONS